 Alberta has the fourth highest number of newcomer youth in the country.
-Statistics Canada stated that Canada saw its largest influx ever of international immigrants in the quarter, 86,216; Alberta’s share of that number was 12,050, or nearly 14 per cent of the total.
-(June, 2016).
+Statistics Canada stated that Canada saw its largest influx ever of international immigrants in the spring of 2016– 86,216 newcomers, and Alberta’s share of that number was 12,050, or nearly 14 percent of the total (June 2016).

 Multi-barriered newcomer youth need information and access to services, social and emotional support, employment support, and opportunities for cultural bridging so that they can develop the confidence, self-esteem, positive sense of identity, skills, resources and social capital necessary for them to become healthy, integrated self-sufficient adults.

-In partnership with IRCC (Immigration Refugees & Citizenship Canada), Boys & Girls Clubs of Calgary is able to offer multiple services to New to Canada Youth through our Beltline Youth Connections Program.
+In partnership with IRCC (Immigration Refugees & Citizenship Canada), Boys & Girls Clubs of Calgary is able to offer multiple services to New to Canada Youth through our Building Youth Connections program.

-BYC addresses the developmental and settlement needs of newcomer youth through a comprehensive and culturally competent service model that includes: needs assessment, referrals, community connections, advocacy and support for system navigation; one-to-one case management with ongoing supportive coaching; conversation clubs and satellite workshops with age appropriate cultural orientation topics; employment related services including employment skills workshops and connection to employment opportunities; cultural and recreation activities with positive adults and peers that promote community connections and building social networks; family events that promote family togetherness and celebration of cultural diversity; and community collaboration to reduce barriers and increase access to a wider range of community supports and resources.
+BYC addresses the developmental and settlement needs of newcomer youth through a comprehensive and culturally competent service model that includes: needs assessment, referrals, community connections, advocacy and support for system navigation; one-to-one case management with ongoing supportive coaching; employment related services including employment skills workshops and connection to employment opportunities; cultural and recreation activities with positive adults and peers that promote community connections and building social networks; family events that promote family togetherness and celebration of cultural diversity; and community collaboration to reduce barriers and increase access to a wider range of community supports and resources.

 For more information on Immigration and Settlement Services, please contact our main line at 403-276-9981.